ImthiyaszAlam/android-interview-zero-to-hired/demo/activity-lifecycle-flow_cred.md

 ---

-## ⏩ TL;DR – 1-Min Summary
+## TL;DR – 1-Min Summary

-* Lifecycle is not just a list — it's a behavior contract.
+* Lifecycle is not just a list — it's a behavior contract
-* Start heavy work **only when user is seeing screen**.
+* Start heavy work only when user is seeing the screen
-* Avoid leaks by stopping services/listeners early.
+* Avoid leaks by stopping services/listeners early
-* Use ViewModel + lifecycleScope + repeatOnLifecycle for modern architecture.
+* Use ViewModel + lifecycleScope + repeatOnLifecycle for modern architecture
-* Think like Android: user-visible = do work; not visible = pause/cleanup.
+* Think like Android: user-visible = do work; not visible = pause/cleanup

----

-Would you like the **next question**?
-Shall we continue with another **Mindmap-style** or mix it up again?